 A team is any group that has one or more objectives which must be achieved through the combined efforts of the group members.
-Corporate Insights conducts teambuilding with executive teams, cross-functional teams, departmental teams and project teams.
+Corporate Insights conducts team building assessments with executive teams, cross-functional teams, departmental teams and project teams.
 We work with new, re-organized, ongoing and virtual/multi-location teams.
 We also conduct team building with pairs of individuals who need to work together more effectively.

-Teambuilding focuses initially on clarifying the problems and challenges facing the team.
-Team members then work together on addressing the issues that have surfaced, using structured activities that help create a climate of trust, openness, resource sharing and risk-taking.
-Teambuilding is geared towards helping a team improve and maximize its results and is directly related to the needs, strengths, barriers and issues of the particular team.
-Issues that are often addressed in a teambuilding engagement include:
+Our team building assessment program focuses initially on clarifying the problems and challenges facing the team.
+Team members then work together on addressing the issues that have surfaced, using structured activities to facilitate a climate of trust, openness, resource sharing and risk-taking.
+Team building is geared towards helping a team improve and maximize its results; it is directly related to the needs, strengths, barriers and issues of the particular team.
+Issues that are often addressed in a team building engagement include:

 - Communication and Team Roles

 - Commitment and Response to Obstacles

 - Team Meetings and Approach to Problem Solving